 The emerging strategy to collect real-time data was referenced in a recent article which describes how analytics startups like VoiceLabs are Scrambling for Alexa Data from Amazon — and rightfully so.

 The private questions that consumers “ask” voice platforms generates an extremely valuable data set.
 At the very least, the consumer data derived from the voice skills provides can be used to create highly accurate profiles of consumers for marketing purposes.

-The Value of Voice Data Analytics
+The Value of Voice with Alexa Data Analytics